PeterCai7/UFL-COP5615-Fall-2019--DOS-CAI-Chen/README.md

-For project requirements, see Project2.pdf.
+see complete description in pdf.